-The school will follow Government guidance and develop an IHP or EHC for pupils who:
+The school will follow Government guidance and develop an IHP or EHCP for pupils who:

-- Have long term, complex or fluctuating conditions these will be detailed using Template 1 (Appendix 1) - Require medication in emergency situations these will be detailed using Template 2 for mild asthmatics and Templates 3, 4, 5 and 6 for anaphylaxis (Appendix 1).
+- Have long term, complex or fluctuating conditions. - Require medication in emergency situations these will be detailed using an Asthma Card for mild asthmatics and Template B for anaphylaxis.

-Parents/guardians should provide the Head teacher with sufficient information about their child's medical condition and treatment, or special care needed at school.
+Parents/guardians should provide the Head teacher with sufficient information about their child's medical condition and treatment or special care needed at school.
 Arrangements can then be made, between the parents/guardians, Head teacher, school nurse and other relevant health professionals to ensure that the pupil's medical needs are managed well during their time in school.
 Healthcare plans will be reviewed by the school annually or earlier if there is a change in a pupil's medical condition.